maritimeconnectivity/IdentityRegistry/README.md

 ```

+## Certificate issuing by [Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request) (experimental feature)
+In our implementation Certificate Signing Request (CSR) is a block of encoded text that is given to MIR when issuing an MCP certificate.
+It is usually generated for the entity where the certificate will be stored/owned and contains entity's information such as the organization name, common name (domain name), locality, and country, which will be overwritten by the corresponding information stored in MIR.
+A CSR also contains the public key that will be included in the certificate.
+A private key is usually created at the same time that you create the CSR, and expected to be stored and treated securely.
+The algorithm and bit-length pairs of CSR that MIR supports are *RSA:2048, DSA:2048, EC:224, and EdDSA:2048*.

 ## Building javadocs and UML diagrams
 It is possible to build javadocs and UML diagrams for the project by running the command below.
 Note that it might require some non-java/maven dependencies.
 ```sh